gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ❌ Create mockup of the CLI
 - 🚧 Create backlog for the CLI
 - ⚠ Start the first test for the CLI

+## Pomdoro 16 - 25

+- ✅ Migrate the pipeline from Travis to GitHub actions
+- ✅ Update the deploy scripts to be more resilient

+## Pomodoro 26

+- ✅ Setup hadolint locally for linting the docker file
+- 🚧 Integrate hadolint into the pipeline
+- ⚠ Setup container structure tests